Towards Faster Non-Asymptotic Convergence for Diffusion-Based Generative Models: Algorithms and main results

 \subsection{Assumptions and learning rates}

-Before proceeding, we impose some assumptions on the score estimates and the target data distributions, and specify the hypter-parameters $\{\alpha_t\}$, which shall be adopted throughout all cases.
+Before proceeding, we impose some assumptions on the score estimates and the target data distributions, and specify the hypter-parameters $\{\alpha_t\}$ that shall be adopted throughout all cases.

 \paragraph{Score estimates.} Given that the score functions are an essential component in score-based generative modeling, we assume access to faithful estimates of the score functions $\nabla \log q_t(\cdot)$ across all intermediate steps $t$, thus disentangling the score learning phase and the data generation phase.
-This is made precise in the following assumption. \begin{assumption} Suppose that we have access to the score estimates $s_t: \real^d\rightarrow \real^d$ ($1\leq t\leq T$) as follows:
+Towards this end, let us first formally introduce the true score function as follows. \begin{definition}[Score function] The score function, denoted by $s_t^{\star}: \real^d\rightarrow \real^d$ ($1\leq t\leq T$), is defined as

-\end{assumption} As has been pointed out by previous works concerning score matching (e.g., \citet{hyvarinen2005estimation,vincent2011connection,chen2022sampling}), this score estimate admits an alternative form as follows (owing to properties of Gaussian distributions):
+\end{definition} As has been pointed out by previous works concerning score matching (e.g., \citet{hyvarinen2005estimation,vincent2011connection,chen2022sampling}), the score function $s_{t}^{\star}$ admits an alternative form as follows (owing to properties of Gaussian distributions):

 which takes the form of the minimum mean square error estimator for $-\frac{1}{\sqrt{1-\overline{\alpha}_{t}}}W$ given $\sqrt{\overline{\alpha}_{t}}X_{0}+\sqrt{1-\overline{\alpha}_{t}}W$ and is often more amenable to training.